Acrospino/brochat/README.md

 brochat
 =======

-A chat web app for bros using Node.js and MongoDB.
+A chat web app for bros using Node.js and MongoDB (uses npm for dependencies).

+Usage:

+First time through, use

+npm install

+to install dependencies, and then run

-Usage: node server.js
+node server.js

 Runs on port 3000 by default; point your browser [here](http://127.0.0.1:3000) after starting the server to see the UI.